AlgoMaster Logo

 • Validate inventory before confirming orders and update stock upon purchase

-• Allow users to view their past orders and order details
+• Allow users to view past orders

 1.2 Non-Functional Requirements